emqx/emqx-docs/en_US/rule/bridge_rocketmq.md

 <img src="./assets/rule-engine/rocketmq_action_type.png" alt="rocketmq_action_type" style="zoom:50%;" />

-Provide the arguments for the action:
+You then need to specify the resource and topic that the rule applies :

 1. Use of resources.
 Click **Create** right to the **Use of Resources** text box to create a RocketMQ resource.